What You Need to Know About Library Science Professor

 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.

-In 2016, there was an estimated number of 6,000 jobs in the United States for Library Science Professor.
+There were about 6,000 jobs for Library Science Professor in 2016 (in the United States).
 New jobs are being produced at a rate of 8.3% which is above the national average.
 The Bureau of Labor Statistics predicts 500 new jobs for Library Science Professor by 2026.
-The BLS estimates 500 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 500 job openings in this field each year.

 The states with the most job growth for Library Science Professor are Arkansas, Colorado, and Massachusetts.
 Watch out if you plan on working in Illinois, South Carolina, or Oregon.
 These states have the worst job growth for this type of profession.